pshort/pshort.github.com/_posts/03-12-2011-first-look-at-doom-3.markdown

 - Play with the game code a little to see how it works
 - Understand as much as possible about the architecture of the engine

 ## Downloading the code

+Downloading the code is pretty simple.
+The code was released into github and the original release can be found in [TTimos' Doom 3 repository](https://github.com/TTimo/doom3.gpl "Doom 3 repository").